ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.web/README.md

 ### 6.3.0 (2024-06-27)
 * (bluefox) Corrected call of getObjectView with null parameter
 * (bluefox) updated packages
-* (bluefox) GUI was migrated to non-style framework
+* (bluefox) GUI was migrated to a non-style framework

 ### 6.2.6 (2024-05-25)
 * (bluefox) Preparations for a custom loading background